 Faculty to Be Considered.
-At the unit level, all tenure-track faculty who have completed the minimum years of service are considered for tenure, and all faculty members below the rank of professor are considered for promotion each year.
+At the unit level, all pre-tenure faculty who have completed the minimum years of service are considered for tenure, and all faculty members below the rank of professor are considered for promotion each year.
+Typically, faculty with a tenure start date of August 16 will apply for tenure in a fall cycle, faculty with a tenure start date of January 1 will apply for tenure in a spring cycle, and faculty applying for promotion to professor will apply in a spring cycle.

-Potential candidates for tenure and promotion shall be advised in writing of their eligibility for tenure or promotion by the dean, department chair or other appropriate administrator by the date stated on the university calendar posted on the provost's Web site.
-Since two tenure and promotion cycles occur annually, two dates will be given.
-Each date will be two working months in advance of the first due date for the submission and consideration of files.
-The early notification of candidates will be in addition to the official notification of potential candidates that is performed by the dean, department chair, or other appropriate administrator at least one working month in advance of the date when the file is due.
-A faculty member who intends to apply for tenure or promotion in the next cycle must so inform the dean, department chair, or other appropriate administrator no later than 15 calendar days after the first notification.
-On the dates listed on the official calendar, each unit must provide the provost with a list of those faculty members who intend to apply for tenure or promotion.
-The list must also include any faculty members in their penultimate year who have not stated an intent to apply for tenure and must, therefore, include all who are in their penultimate year.
+Potential candidates for tenure and promotion will be advised in writing of their eligibility for tenure or promotion by the dean, department chair or other appropriate administrator no later than April 1 for the upcoming fall and spring tenure and promotion cycles.
+A faculty member who intends to apply for tenure or promotion in the next fall cycle must so inform the dean, department chair, or other appropriate administrator no later than April 15.
+A faculty member who intends to apply for tenure or promotion in the next spring cycle must so inform the dean, department chair, or other appropriate administrator no later than October 1.
+Compliance with these deadlines is critical for file preparation and solicitation of external reviewers; exceptions should be approved by the Office of the Provost.
+Complete notification and submission deadlines are stated on the university tenure and promotion calendar.
+By the dates listed on the official calendar, each unit must provide the provost with a list of those faculty members who intend to apply for tenure or promotion.
+The list must include all who are in their penultimate year, including any faculty members in their penultimate year who have not stated an intent to apply for tenure.

 Compiling the File.
 A candidate and the academic unit should follow UCTP guidelines for compiling files.
 The record of teaching, research, and service shall be thoroughly documented, as prescribed in the UCTP guidelines.
 The unit is responsible for providing a synthesis of evaluations of the candidate's teaching performance and obtaining at least five evaluations of the candidate's research and scholarship from outside the University of South Carolina, for obtaining formalized input from the faculty of the secondary department or program if the faculty member holds a joint appointment, and for assuring that the correct criteria are used and the file is assembled in a manner consistent with UCTP guidelines.
+In the case of faculty holding a joint appointment, the primary unit is responsible for obtaining formalized input from the faculty of the secondary department are used input from the faculty of the secondary department are used and the file is assembled in a manner consistent with UCTP guidelines.
 In the case of faculty holding a joint appointment, the primary unit is responsible for obtaining formalized input from the faculty of the secondary unit, which shall be placed in the candidate's file as information at least five working days prior to the unit vote.